tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 I move quickly to the small monitor we've set up, connected to a  makeshift camera system outside.
 The screen flickers to life, showing  the grainy image of the cabin's exterior.

 The figure on the monitor is unmistakable, even through the grainy image – Abby, our secretary, her posture tense and hurried.
+I can see a heavy duffel bag slung over her shoulder.

 I holster my pistol and cautiously approach the door, aware of every movement around me.
 The [others](https://www.youtube.com/watch?v=MGd1F6Ay8ho) are silent, watching me with a mix of anxiety and anticipation.
 As I open the door, the cool night air rushes in, carrying with it a sense of impending change.